 Step 1: Press Windows + R keys together on your keyboard.
 After that, type cmd in the text box and press OK.

-Type in the following command prompt window:
+Step 2: Type the following command in the command prompt window:

 nslookup -type=ns yourdomainname.com